filip-michalsky/SalesGPT/README.md

 ## SalesGPT Roadmap

-- Knowledge base for products/services a Sales Agent can offer (so that LLM does not make it up)
-- Convert LLM Chains (linear workflow) to an Agent (decides what to do based on user's input)
+- Add the ability of Sales Agent to interact with AI plugins on your website (.well-known/ai-plugin.json)

 - What tools should the agent have? (e.g., the ability to search the internet)
-    - Add the ability of Sales Agent to interact with AI plugins on your website (.well-known/ai-plugin.json)

 ~~-
  Add the ability to stop generation when user interupts the agent~~

-- Add a vectorstore to incorporate a real product knowledge base vs. the LLM making it up.
+~~- Add a vectorstore to incorporate a real product knowledge base vs. the LLM making it up.~~

+~~- Knowledge base for products/services a Sales Agent can offer (so that LLM does not make it up)~~

+~~- Convert LLM Chains (linear workflow) to an Agent (decides what to do based on user's input)~~

 ## Contributing

 Contributions are highly encouraged!
+Please fork and submit a PR.